OpenRailAssociation/osrd-website/content/docs/guides/contribute/contribute-code/frontend-conventions.en.md

 Prefer a judicious choice of root class name for a given module, and use the tree structure available in the SCSS file.

+#### Imports must follow a specific order

+ESLint is setup to automatically sort imports in four import groups, each of them sorted in alphabetical order :

+- React
+- External libraries
+- Internal absolute path files
+- Internal relative path files

+Each of these groups will be separated by an empty line.

+ESLint will trigger a warning if you don't follow these guidelines.

 #### Import links must be absolute

 You must use the <u>full path</u> for all your imports.